 Kalianna School requires healthcare information in regards to their students to be able to provide the student with any medical assistance they require.
-Kalianna keeps all medical records confidential by following the policy listed below:
+Kalianna School keeps all medical records confidential.

 Parents/carers or adult/independent students provide health care information: